DiogoSoares3/Machine-Learning-Challenge/README.md

 docker compose down
 ```

-### Run locally
+### Run locally option

 First you need to create new a database on your PostgreSQl.
-After that put the database informations on your '.env' file that you created using the '.env.example' as example.
+After that, put the database informations on your '.env' file that you created using the '.env.example' as example.

 It's advisable that you create an virtual enviroment to avoid conflicts, so on the root of the project, run: